 Mastery of polite speech is a necessity for functioning well in Japanese society.
 Not speaking politely enough can be insulting, and speaking too politely can be distracting and sound insincere or sarcastic.
 Women's speech may contain more honorifics then men's.
 But in customer service, there is little difference in speech by gender.
 Addressing a superior or one who deserves respect, add --sama, after their LAST name.
 Again if they are friends, you may drop the suffix.

 There are three levels of politeness: informal, polite, and formal

 The respect language shows respect to the subject of the sentence.
-The humble language form gives respect to the object, usually be humbling the speaker.
+The humble language form gives respect to the object, usually by humbling the speaker.

 Examples in English

-O is an honorific prefix and is often translated in "honorable".
+O is an honorific prefix and is often translated as "honorable".
 The use indicates polite respect for the item or person one is speaking to or about.
 Again these are not usually referred to oneself or one's in-group.
-Example: "neesan" is older sister....."Oneesan" honorable older sister
+Example: "neesan" is older sister...
+"Oneesan" honorable older sister

 Our okiya is primarily English-speaking though some of us have learned a few Japanese phrases.